ali-sattari/ali-sattari.github.io/content/posts/when-to-alert-on-what.md

 At some point in time, you might start the SRE journey, and defining SLIs is one of the first steps.
 You are getting familiar with the landscape and just started defining user journeys and focusing on customer happiness as the key metric for service reliability.
 You end up with a few SLIs for your service and alerting against that with a fixed (percentage) threshold can provide value.
 It is not the best of the SRE world yet, as it can be noisy at times, but this will provide a smoother transition to the next level.

-This makes sense when your service has found product-market fit, has a stable set of user journeys, and is out of the valley of death, so it is there to stay and is beginning to scale.
+This makes sense when your service has found product-market fit, has a stable set of user journeys, and is out of the valley of death[^5], so it is there to stay and is beginning to scale.
 This is when you feel the need to prioritize between different user journeys (that translates into a different set of endpoints on your API perhaps), instead of blanket treating all requests to your service the same.

 ## L4: Alerting on remaining Error Budget

 > tl;dr when SLI and SLO are set for the service, and an Error Budget Policy document exists.

-Once you continue in the SRE journey, you will inevitably get to Error Budgets; in short, it describes how much an SLI can fail (be below SLO) and still be considered fine.
+Once you continue in the SRE journey, you will inevitably get to Error Budgets[^6]; in short, it describes how much an SLI can fail (be below SLO) and still be considered fine.
 This is a step extra on top of alerting on SLI since you don't care about every time your SLI dropped below a threshold; what you care about is how much of the budget still remains.
 In this sense, a low but constant rate of error won't trigger an alert, as long as it is within budget.
 This results in a much less trigger-happy alerting condition<sup>\[citation needed\]</sup>.

 Having error budget alerting makes sense when you have SLIs and SLOs established for your service and also have an error budget policy in place.
 The first part is about getting comfortable with the process and terminology without overburdening the team.
 And having an error budget policy means all stakeholders have agreed on the consequences of a depleted budget.
 You could skip the previous level and once you have your SLI and SLO jump into alerting based on EB, but I advise you to do so only if it is not the first time for the team.